 During the winter season, the human body’s resistance is affected and outdoor activities take a toll on your energy levels.
 Cold weather slows the body’s heat production and makes survival a difficult task.
 When you are moving through heavy snow, proper intake of trail survival food is needed to maintain the optimal body temperature of 98 degrees Fahrenheit.

 Cold air respiration, movement through heavy snow and carrying heavy gear will require proper nutrition if you want to make it throughout the day.
 Our body is composed primarily of water and keeping it warm during the winter season requires a large amount of energy.
 A high intake of calories is needed in order to produce enough energy to keep the body’s functions from failing.
 The average American has a daily caloric intake that varies between 2000 and 3000 calories, but when working outdoors in the winter, the caloric intake should be two or three times higher.

 Many outdoors-men agree that what you eat in the winter is more important than how much you eat.
-During the winter season, they make sure to have pre-made nutrition sources that will keep them going regardless how harsh the weather is.
+During the winter season, they make sure to have pre-made nutrition sources.
+Foods that will keep them going regardless of how harsh the weather is.

 The following winter trail survival foods will make sure that you keep going and stay warm during this harsh season.